Definable equivalence relations and zeta functions of groups: Elimination of imaginaries

-It is easy to see using elementary matrices that $GL_n(K) = B_n(K) GL_n(\O) $, justifying the equality of the first two definitions of $S_n$.
-Equivalently, it is shown in \cite[Lemma 2.4.8]{HHM} that every lattice has a basis in triangular form.
+It is easy to see, using elementary matrices, that $\GL{n}(\K) = \triang_{n}(\K) \GL{n}(\Val)$, justifying the equivalence of the first two definitions of $\Latt[n]$.
+Equivalently, it is shown in \cite[Lemma\,2.4.8]{HHM} that every lattice has a basis in triangular form.